StefaniaDinica/DisasterMessagesClassification/README.md

 Several tests have been done in order to train the best model.
 The results of the tests can be found on /tests folder.
 1. testRandomSearch1

-GridSearch; RandomForestClassifier; TfidfVectorizer; NounProportion, WordsCount, CapitalWordsCount transformers
+GridSearch; RandomForestClassifier; TfidfVectorizer; no custom transformers

 Parameters: {}